MehdiJmlkh/Deep-Learning-Course-Homeworks-S2024/README.md

 - **RNN**:
 In this notebook, we will implement both a vanilla RNN and an LSTM using PyTorch.
 Additionally, we will develop a sentiment analysis model by simply adding a linear layer to the hidden vector of an LSTM.

+- **Simple GPT**:
+The objective of this notebook is to create and train a decoder-only model, which is a custom and scaled-down version of GPT, using a dataset consisting of dialogues from the TV series Friends.

 To be completed ...